FREQUENTLY ASKED QUESTIONS

 What exactly is it that you do?

-We facilitate mental skills training programs that are intended to make training the mind an enjoyable and approachable process.
-Initially, the spaces involve building rapport, establishing a psychologically safe environment, and performance profiling the goals of the performer(s).
-The sessions typically include psychoeducation surrounding the given topic, an activity or intervention which directly demonstrates the mental skill in action, and a nonjudgmental space to apply the learnings to their world alongside a guide.
-Sessions conclude with processing, debriefing takeaways, and a tangible takeaway or method to practice the mental skill that was highlighted during the session, independently.
-For more details, feel free to Contact Us or check out Our Services.
+I facilitate mental skills training programs that are intended to make training the mind an enjoyable and approachable process.
+Initially, the process involves building rapport, establishing a psychologically safe environment, and performance profiling the strengths & goals of the performer(s).
+Sessions typically include psychoeducation surrounding the given topic, an activity or intervention that directly demonstrates the mental skill in action, and a nonjudgmental space to apply the learnings to their world alongside a guide.
+Sessions conclude with processing, debriefing takeaways, and a method to independently practice the mental skill highlighted during the session.
+For more details, feel free to reach out or check out my Services.

 Do you work with people other than athletes?

-Our intent as a practice is to broaden our scope beyond athletes.
+Yes!
+I intend to broaden my scope beyond athletes.
 We are working on initiatives that are geared toward reaching performing artists, businesses, individuals living with varying disabilities, injury-rehabilitation contexts, and people looking to build their mental game, in general.

 What is your approach to performance psychology?

-Each of us embraces a values-driven and mindfulness-based approach.
-However, we make sure to be flexible and meet the clients where they are, responding to their desired outcomes and doing our best to exercise other subdisciplines and consider the context of each scenario.
-Depending on the situation, we tailor our approach to what we believe would best serve the performer(s) involved.
+I embrace a values-driven and mindfulness-based approach.
+However, I make sure to be flexible and meet the clients where they are, responding to their desired outcomes and doing my best to exercise other subdisciplines and consider the context of each scenario.
+Depending on the situation, I tailor my approach to what I believe would best serve the performer(s) involved.

 Have another question?
 Submit it here.

-If we feel it could be useful for this page, we’ll ask for your permission to add it here (we’d keep it anonymous).
+If it would be helpful for this page, I’ll ask for your permission to add it here (and keep it anonymous).